freshprince95/markdown-portfolio/_includes/05-emphasis.md

-Great with people, I enjoy interacting with others on a daily basis.
-Every one of my jobs since leaving college have been **very customer facing**
+- I'm great with people, I enjoy interacting with others on a daily basis. **Every** one of my positions since leaving college has been customer facing
+- I am extremely driven.
+With anything that I put my mind to I give 110% commitment.
+This doesn't only apply in a professional environment, but also with hobbies outside of work.
+- I am very professionally proud.
+Similarly to always giving 110% commitment, I will always do all that I can to ensure that I leave a great impression on whoever I am working with whether this be a coworker, or an external customer